ankurtk/ankur/README.md

 # Breast-cancer-classification

-Implementation of the paper "Breast Cancer Classification from Histopathological Images with Inception Recurrent Residual Convolutional Neural Network"
+Breast Cancer Classification using CNN and transfer learning

 ## IMPORTANT